 These days, I don't count calories, track expenditure, macros, steps/miles walked, weight lifted, etc. I eat intuitively and I exercise the same way.
-It's easy, sustainable, feels good and it is all based out of respecting my body and what it needs.
+For me, it's easy, sustainable, feels good, and it is all based out of respecting my body and what it needs.
 The result is that I love my workouts instead of dread them, and my eating style is healthy and genuinely highly enjoyable.

-I eat a whole foods, plant based diet, but my diet has no "rules", restrictions or things that are off limits.
+I eat a whole foods, plant-based diet, but my diet has no "rules" per se, no restrictions or things that are off limits.
 There are no "bad" foods, though to be honest, after years away from more processed foods, fast food & other "junk" food doesn't even really look edible to me anymore.
-It took a little while but I honestly don't want it anymore.
+It took a little while, but I honestly don't want it anymore.
 With that said, I do enjoy a good hamburger, I love beer, I eat dark chocolate almost every day.
 I love cheese, I enjoy bread, and I eat at any time of the day that I like.
-The good news is that there are delicious, minimally processed, whole food versions of (most of) these things; the quality and handling of foods is important.
+The good news is that there are delicious, minimally-processed, whole food versions of (most of) these things (remember that the quality and handling of foods is important too).

 You absolutely can be fit/lean/healthy and not have your entire life revolve around the habits it takes to get there or maintain those results.
 That is my message with this article; strive for it, because it's entirely within your reach, and it doesn't have to take over your life.